kylemanna/docker-openvpn/README.md

 called.
 The command could even take the client CN as argument, and another `revoke` command could be used to revoke previously issued keys.

+Also, the configuration could be served over SSL.
+This should be fairly enough, since we use `socat` for the pseudo HTTP server, and `socat` can also do SSL.